 Wealthfront offers a high yield cash account, while SigFig doesn’t.
 This high-yield account cash account doesn’t require an investment minimum, and has FDIC insurance of $1 million and doesn’t have any fees.
 You’ll need to deposit $1 to get started, but there are no additional requirements to maintain a free account.

-The current Wealthfront Cash Account interest rate is 1.40%.
-This is 5 times the national average.
+The current Wealthfront Cash Account interest rate is 2.55%.
 The rate will vary based upon market interest rates.

 SigFig does not offer cash accounts at this time.